 4.1.
 Interpretations and implications from negative or no correlation

-There were negative significant correlations between the direct and subjective measures of overall effort when the analysis adjusted for the harvesting method and the time of measurement.
-That is, both Borg RPE and Omni RPE may be used to predict the outcomes of % HRR.
+This study found significant correlations between the direct and subjective measures of overall effort when the analysis adjusted for the harvesting method and the time of measurement; however, the directions of corrections were contradictory for Borg RPE and Omni RPE.
+The negative correlations between Borg RPE and % HRR suggested that the Borg RPE may not be useful as subjective measures for this population whereas the positive correlations between Omni RPE and % HRR suggested that the Omni RPE could predict the outcomes of % HRR.

 When stratifying by harvesting method, the significance level was still strong only when using Omni RPE but not for Borg RPE.
 This phenomenon was evident across all the worker groups.
-This finding suggested that the Omni RPE with the pictures of apple harvesting may be more useful than the Borg RPE.
-Notwithstanding, it is worth remarking that the reason might be due to the fact that the stratification reduced the sample size and, consequently, there was not enough power to detect a significant correlation in each group.
+This finding on stronger correlations suggested that the Omni RPE with the pictures of apple harvesters may be more useful than the Borg RPE with only verbal anchors on the scale from 6 to 20, which might not be comprehensible for farmworkers.

 When stratifying by the time in the work shift, the statistically significant relationship between Borg RPE and % HRR was found at T2, i.e. after the lunch break, but not at T1 and T3, i.e. after morning and afternoon work sessions.
 That is, when the effort was relatively light, the subjective Borg RPE responses could be meaningful.
 Otherwise, for the heavy workload, the use of Borg RPE could not discern the effort levels.
 In other words, Borg RPE was not interpretable in this population and might not be used to assess a recovery from the rest in place of the direct measurement.
 Additionally, when stratifying by the time in the work shift, the relationship between Omni RPE and % HRR became statistically insignificant.
 This finding contradicts with the stratification by harvesting methods.
-As a results, the Omni RPE with the pictures of apple harvesters may still not be robust.
+As a result, the Omni RPE with the pictures of apple harvesters carrying an apple bag in different phases of tiredness (Figure 1) may still not be robust and should be improved.

 There was no significant correlation between the direct and subjective measures of local discomfort.
 In other words, Borg CR10 scales at local body parts, particularly the shoulders, were not representative for the muscle fatigue as directly measured and characterized by EMG.
+Thus, the use of Borg CR-10 to assess local body fatigue is not recommended for this population.

 Despite being translated and adapted to the culture, the subjective effort surveys, namely Omni RPE, Borg RPE and Borg CR10, may not be suitable for ergonomic assessment among Hispanic fruit pickers, especially in this case when the physical workload were extreme.
 Therefore, they could not fully replace the directly-measured outcomes like metabolic load or muscle fatigue.

 4.2.
-Comparisons to previous studies
+Comparisons to previous studies and directions for future work